nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_typescript.md

 ##### raw\_prompt

 Prompt the model with a given input and optional parameters.
-This is the raw output from std out.
+This is the raw output from model.
 Use the prompt function exported for a value

 ###### Parameters